coder/coder/docs/tutorials/template-from-scratch.md

 ## 6. Set up the Docker container

-To set up our Docker container, our template has a `docker_image` resource that uses `build/Dockerfile`, which we created earlier.
+To set up our Docker container, our template has a `docker_image` resource that uses `build/Dockerfile`, which we created earlier:

 ```tf
 resource "docker_image" "main" {